 -- Polina, Russia --

-However, in most cases, you'll be able to at least see flower buds or the remnants of flowers that have been in bloom.
-Hopefully, luck will be on your side.
+Of course, they can't guarantee there will be flowers in full bloom, as this is up to nature.
+However, in most cases, you'll be able to at least see flower buds, or the remnants of flowers that have been in bloom.
+Still, hopefully, luck will be on your side.

-Send your Rafflesia inquiry here.
+Send your inquiry about Rafflesia here.